mobiroo/OpenIAB/README.md

 is in the process of re-writing all documentation, sample apps and the local testing store for specific use by Mobiroo 3rd party developers.

-Mobiroo pledges to maintain this repository in perpetuity and to push all useful changes back to the main OnePF OpenIAB project in due time.
+-Mobiroo pledges to maintain this repository in perpetuity and to push all useful changes back to the main OnePF OpenIAB project in due time.-

 License
 =====